tejasbubane/dotemacs/README.md

    Make sure it is installed on your system.
    Otherwise emacs will throw an error on startup.
    If you prefer to use some other font, change it [here](config/theme-font-config.el).
-   Ligatures are configured [here](utils/fira-code-mode.el), but enabled only for Haskell-mode right now and require Fira Code Symbol font installed from [here](https://github.com/tonsky/FiraCode/issues/211#issuecomment-239058632).
+   Ligatures are configured [here](utils/fira-code-mode.el).
+They use Cairo + [ligature.el](https://github.com/mickeynp/ligature.el)
+   and hence require Emacs 27.1+.
+For older versions use one of the methods [here](https://github.com/tonsky/FiraCode/wiki/Emacs-instructions).
-   Comment the entire thing out if you plan not to use Fira-code.
+   Or just comment the entire thing out if you plan not to use Fira-code.

 2. **rgrep**: `rg` is used for code searching.
 More about `rgrep` and installation instructions are [here](https://github.com/BurntSushi/ripgrep).
    Invoke it using `M-x rg` more info - [rg.el](https://github.com/Wilfred/ag.el).

 ## Update packages